sdemicco/Challenge-_Wine_Clustering/README.md

 :white_check_mark: Number of rows and columns in the dataset<br>
 :white_check_mark: Number of null values<br>
 :white_check_mark: Columns correlated with a correlation coefficient higher than 0.5<br>
-:white_check_mark: DataFrame with mean values of the features for each cluster<br>
+:white_check_mark: K-Means Clustering : DataFrame with mean values of the features for each cluster<br>

 ### Data Retrieval